zaguarman/SlayTheClone2025/Assets/Documentation/Readme Game Design Document.txt

 D. Action Types & Triggering
 1. Creature Stats: Attack, Health, Speed (influences action order with Priority).
 Stats can be modified.
 2. Creature Abilities (Passive): Always passive.
 Trigger automatically on specific game events (e.g., OnDamage, OnAttack, OnFriendlyCreatureMove, OnRevealed).
-Targeting for effects is predetermined by card text (e.g., "target the attacker," "adjacent creatures") or random; never chosen by the player at trigger time.
+Targeting for effects is predetermined by card text (e.g., "target the attacker," "adjacent creatures," "the creature that triggered this") or random; targeting is never chosen by the player at the time the passive ability triggers.
+All decisions regarding targets for passive effects are implicitly defined by the card's rules or resolved randomly if specified.
 (See Section IV.C Trigger Events for detailed list).
 3. Special Creature Archetypes:
 Support/Specialists: May lack a standard Attack.
-Might have an Active Ability (e.g., deal damage, heal, apply status) that the player queues each turn, selecting targets per the ability's rules.
+Might have an Active Ability (e.g., deal damage, heal, apply status) that the player queues during their planning phase each turn, selecting any required targets at that time of queuing, per the ability's rules.
 Subject to Deployment Time and queue mechanics.
 Automated Units: May lack an Attack.
 Have powerful passive abilities triggering automatically each turn (e.g., OnTurnStart: deal 1 damage randomly; OnTurnEnd: grant 1 Armor adjacently).
 Target is predetermined by the ability.
 4. Creature Attacks: Actively queued by the player during planning.
 Target selection might be restricted by rules (e.g., only target slot in front, cannot target Concealed).
+Targets are chosen when the attack is queued.
 5. Spells: Active actions.
-Played from hand, activated by player, often with chosen targets.
+Played from hand (e.g., by dragging and dropping onto a target), activated by player, often with chosen targets selected at the time of play.
 Effects resolve immediately or are queued.
 Can cause movement, status, damage, healing, etc.
 6. Determinism: Game effects are deterministic.
 No percentage-based randomness for success/failure (except explicit random targeting).
 Outcomes are predictable based on game state and interactions.

 E. Card Management